Members Portal

 Immediate, practical ways to get involved

-To get familiar with a snapshot of our organisation members, we recommend spending 28 minutes watching the award-winning Climate Action: Highlands and Islands film, produced in 2023.
+To get familiar with a snapshot of our members, we recommend spending 28 minutes watching the award-winning Climate Action: Highlands and Islands film, produced in 2023.
 The film tells the story of 10 inspiring members as they showcase why the region is such a special place for taking action on climate change.
 Read more about the project as a whole here.

 For those based in Highland, a straightforward way to take immediate climate action is to sign the Highland Charter for Climate, Nature and Health.
 The Charter is a pledge to put climate, nature and the benefits of green and blue health at the centre of decision making and action, so that the natural environment and people have improved health, wealth and resilience.